UchihaItachiSama/netdevops-lab/phase-1/eapi/Demo/README.md

 - Similar to Demo-4 we will now try off-box EAPI access from a Python script.
 - First example we will see is using `jsonrpclib` for this run the `demo-5.py` script

-NOTE: Replace the login credentials as per your lab and IP address of the switch.
+NOTE: Replace the login credentials as per your lab and IP address / hostname of the switch.

 ```shell
 python3 demo-5.py